Creating Positive Impacts for

 Lane County Economy and Employment Course

 As the local Workforce Investment Board for Lane County, we are connecting education and industry through the Lane County Economy and Employment Course.
 The course offers educators from local area high schools the opportunity to learn about the future employment outlook from industry experts and labor market analysts.
 For the 2013-2014 school year, the program focused on careers in manufacturing.
 In 2014-2015, the program focused on the health care industry and was specifically designed for teachers in the health care career pathway programs.
 The 2015-2016 program focused on a variety of local employers who hope to improve connections with the emerging workforce.
-For 2016-2017, the Lane County Employment and Economy Course will focus on local food and beverage manufacturers.
+In 2016-2017, the Lane County Employment and Economy Course focused on local food and beverage manufacturers.
+For the 2017-2018 school year, the Lane County Employment and Economy Course will focus on the hospitality industry.

 The program is delivered in a series of ten weekly sessions.
 Participants in the program will gain an understanding of the general shape of the economic factors in the region viewed through the lens of workforce development.